clechasseur/mini_exercism/DEVELOPMENT.md

 rustup toolchain install nightly
 ```

-If you already have one installed but it was too old, it was probably updated earlier when you ran `rustup update` 😉
+If you already have one installed, but it was too old, it was probably updated earlier when you ran `rustup update` 😉

 ### Just